Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 * no killing animals (including humans; except in times of war...for "self defence"), and plants
 * @BG9.26: Kṛṣṇa said to consume "patraṁ puṣpaṁ phalaṁ toyaṁ" (leaf, ﬂower, fruit, and water); no other parts of the plant (EG roots, shoots, and bark)
 * robots can farm without harm
+* if your culture/religion/ETC requires animal sacrifice, then mine requires human sacrifice (yours)

 ## ethics
 * everybody will train in: